ritaturk/xenko-docs/manual/get-started/introduction-to-assets.md

 ## Overview

-You can create Assets by using the **Add asset** button or by directly dragging and dropping files in the Game Studio.
+You can create Assets by using the _Add Asset_ button or by directly dragging and dropping resource files in the Game Studio.

+You can modify and configure Assets using the dedicated editors and the property grid.

 With the Asset view you can easily organize, search and visualize your Assets.
-Assets can be dragged and dropped in the Scene editor to start using them.
-Properties of the Asset can be set through the property grid in the top-left in Game Studio.
+Assets can be dragged and dropped into the editors or the property grid to start using them.

+## The Basics

 This section will discuss the following subjects: